Leek Embroidery Society

 Leek Embroidery Society (also known as The Leek Society, or The Society) was established in 1879 in Leek, Staffordshire.
 It was known for producing both domestic and ecclesiastical embroidery work, which was granted prestigious awards for its fineness and high quality.
 The Society also developed a form of embroidery using tussar silk and aimed to promote art embroidery and fine needlework which would be shown in many international exhibitions.
 The establishment of the Leek Embroidery Society also led to the founding of the Leek School of Art Embroidery.

 History

 1870s

-During the 1870s, Art Needlework (or art embroidery) gained popularity in Britain and became a common method for embroiders to use and teach.
+During the 1870s, Art Needlework (or art embroidery) gained popularity in Britain and became a common method for embroiderers to use and teach.
 This method of embroidery was a reaction against the repetitive and unskilled needlework known as Berlin wool work, which had been immensely popular since the 1830s amongst leisured ladies.
 These societies aimed to improve the standard of embroidery, embroidery designs, and to provide suitable employment for poor gentlefolk or women who needed to earn a living.